invoke-ai/InvokeAI/docs/installation/installer.md

 # Automatic Install & Updates

-**The same packaged installer file can be used for both new installs and updates.**
+!!! tip "Use the installer to update"

-Using the installer for updates will leave everything you've added since installation, and just update the core libraries used to run Invoke.
+    Using the installer for updates will not erase any of your data (images, models, boards, etc).
+It only updates the core libraries used to run Invoke.

-Simply use the same path you installed to originally.
+    Simply use the same path you installed to originally to update your existing installation.

 Both release and pre-release versions can be installed using the installer.
 It also supports install through a wheel if needed.